www.rogerknapp.com

 Teeth and teething.

 The child drools and chews starting at 2 months but this is not a sign of teething.
 We have seen them born with teeth already out and the latest I've seen them erupt was 18 months old with no teeth yet.
 Usually it is 6 to 12 months old.
 The later they erupt the stronger they are and less cavities.
-Teething does not cause fever or wake them up at night crying.
+Teething does not cause fever or wake them up at night crying for a long time.
 Call the office for an appointment if that occurs.
+If they are fussy with teeth, then give Acetaminophen or Ibuprofen. http://www.rogerknapp.com/medical/dosage.htm for dosage.
+If you use numbing gels, use it only sparingly once or twice a day.
+They generally are not recommended below 2 yr old.
+Do not use teething tablets.
+See article below.
 You need to start cleaning them when they come out.
 Use a baby tooth brush or a washcloth on your finger to clean them.
-Use any tooth paste but use it very sparingly because if they swallow too much paste, it will damage their permanent teeth.
+They sell a rubber thing to fit over your finger for cleaning the teeth.
+Tooth paste... see article below.
 Do not put them in bed with a bottle of milk or juice or it will rot out their teeth quickly.
 Just do not start that bad habit and you won't have to break them of it.
-They do not have to see the dentist till 3 years old.
-The dentist say they want to see the child at 1 or 2 years old just to tell you this.
+They do not have to see the dentist till 2-3 years old.
 If you see any blemishes in the teeth, then make an appointment with the dentist.

 Here are the usual published ages of teething: